Education/Teaching

 1The program requirements listed here for CSUS apply to students completing this course sequence by Fall 2007.
 Students should contact a counselor about the new program requirements which were effective with the Fall 2004-05 catalog.

-The Liberal Studies for Elementary Education Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
+The Liberal Studies for Elementary Education Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus the local CRC General Education Requirement, plus sufficient electives to meet a 60-unit total.
 See CRC graduation requirements.

 Student Learning Outcomes